Adarsh-jaiss/python/README.md

  - Adding the solutions of the questions i am gonna solve

+## How you can contribute to this repository?

+- Create a folder of your name
+- Add a readme inside that folder and share your social media handles so that folks can reach out to you
+- Now start adding your projects and questions you solve inside that folder

 ## My learnings so far 📚

 #### Python for beginners :